About the Women Writers Network

 Our Members

 Sandy Bennett-Haber is an Edinburgh-based Australian writer.
-With a husband and two young sons, she writes amongst the hubbub of family life.
-Editor of You Won’t Remember ThisTravel with Babies, Sandy has published short stories and creative nonfiction and is currently writing a speculative fiction novel.
+With a husband, two children and too many side projects, she writes amongst the hubbub of family life.
+Editor of You Won’t Remember ThisTravel with Babies and longlisted for the Primadonna Prize, Sandy has published short stories and creative nonfiction and taught creative writing workshops.
+Her writing has appeared in Dear Damsels, Coin Operated Press, Waymaking, North Bridge: Where We Traveled, and she is currently writing a speculative fiction novel.

 11AD3ED8DFC344A1A5E86AC69A9B014A.jpg